-WWII US Army Serial Number Generator
+WWII Dog Tag Number Generator

-About the Army Serial Number
+The US Army Serial Number

 When joining the Army each soldier received an Army Serial Number (Dog Tag Number).
 The standard format for all Enlisted personnel was an 8-digit string containing numbers only.
 The format varied depending upon the assignment; for example, male Commissioned personnel received the O- prefix (followed by a series of digits).
 For Enlisted personnel, the first digit indicates the enlistment type (either Regular Army, National Guard or Draftee), while the second digit represents the Corps Area / Service Command where the soldier was inducted.
 The remaining 6 digits were used to uniquely identify the soldier.